What is a program, and why do we need a program?

 Entry Point Function

-The execution of all the java programs is controlled by JVM, which calls the main method to get it started.
+The JVM controls the execution of all the programs, also calls the main method to start the execution.
 So this main method is nothing but the entry-point function.

-• static is the nature of the main method; it means this method can be called without even creating an object of the class that contains the main method.
-In other words, the main method is called directly by JVM; we don’t create an object of its class to call this function.
+- static is the nature of the main method; it means this method can be called without even creating an object of the class that contains the main method.
+In other words, JVM directly calls the main method; we don’t create an object of its class to call this function.

-• String args is the string array that is passed as an argument to the main function.
+- String args is the string array that we pass as an argument to the main function.

 public static void main(String args[]){